-The findings from the four years of VicWaCI research that began in 2017 were brought together in Victoria’s Water in a Changing Climate, released in December 2020.
+The findings from the first phase of VicWaCI research that began in 2017 were brought together in Victoria’s Water in a Changing Climate, released in December 2020.
 If you would like to request a hardcopy please email us.
 This document collates and offers insights into VicWaCI’s findings for the Victorian water sector.
 New findings, as they are found in the document, can also be read here.

 - VicWaCI maps with additional overlays — High resolution JPEG maps from Victoria’s Water in a Changing Climate with additional boundaries overlayed.
 See inside cover of report for citation details.

 - The Long-Term Water Resource Assessment (PDF, 24.5 MB)

 - Hydroclimate projections for Victoria at 2040 and 2065 (Potter et al. 2016)